chuongmep/OpenMEP/README.md

 # ⛑️ Sponsors

+- [Exyte](https://www.exyte.net/en) is a global leader in design, engineering and delivery of facilities for high-tech industries.
+- [RFR-Group](https://rfr-group.vn/index.html) -  RFR Group is a Vietnamese company that provides comprehensive solutions for industrial equipment, automation, and technical services.
 - This package is sponsored by [Jetbrains](https://www.jetbrains.com/?from=OpenMEP), the best IDE for C# and Python developer.
 - Chicken icon made by [icons8.com](https://icons8.com/)

-- [Exyte](https://www.exyte.net/en) is a global leader in design, engineering and delivery of facilities for high-tech industries.

 # 🛟 Issues